v4rshi/v4rshi.github.io/seasons_eda.md

 <img src="images/duration_over_years.png?raw=true" width="1000" class="zoom"/>

-### 11. Finally and what sets the stage up for the next phase of this project, which is sentiment analysis on song lyrics, I made basic word clouds track name for each season to see what the most frequently occurring words were in song titles.
+### 12. Finally and what sets the stage up for the next phase of this project, which is sentiment analysis on song lyricsusing LLM's, I made basic word clouds track name for each season to see what the most frequently occurring words were in song titles.

+Another reason I wanted to do this was because Spotify already has some sort of sentiment tracking called "Valence"

 <img src="images/winter_wordcloud.png?raw=true" width="1000" class="zoom"/>
 **Winter**: The winter word cloud highlights significant words like "love," "one," "night," "home," and "Christmas."
 It reflects winter-specific themes and emotions, balancing positive and negative feelings.
 Overall, it suggests winter is a mix of both holiday-related songs and introspective tunes about love and life.